dignajar/bludit-plugins/vanilla/README.md

 Vanilla Forums
 ==============

-Integration of Vanilla Forums as comment sytsem.
+Integration of Vanilla Forums as comment system.

 Versions